kyac21/Professional-Portfolio-/README.md

 [Download Lecture Material](./17.KA_CH_17b_Nutrition_for_sport_copy.pdf?raw=true)

-## Strenght and Conditioning for Women’s Basketball
+## Strength and Conditioning for Women’s Basketball
 ### UNLV In-Season Program
 A comprehensive strength and conditioning program tailored for the UNLV Women’s Basketball team to maintain peak performance during the season.